Ayush1M/Roleplay-battle-game/README.md

 * Learned about this keyword.
 * Learned how to import/export to handle the data in a more clean way.
 * Learned about object.assign
+* Learned about reduce method.
+* Learned about ternary operators.
+* Learned about arrow functions.
+* Learned about setTimeout method.

 ## Acknowledgement
    My acknowledgements go out to the team at Scrimba.
 Enrolling in your courses made this project possible.